Table of Contents

 - Consider location's climate, resale value, and amenities

 1. Housing Costs Beyond Your Mortgage

 It can be easy to forget that the cost of buying a home for retirement doesn't end with qualifying for a mortgage.
 In fact, even if you're able to pay cash for your retirement home, you're not done with housing costs.

 You'll still have to pay property taxes and maintenance costs, which may be higher than you're used to if you are no longer able or willing to do your own maintenance in retirement, and possibly homeowners association dues or other fees.
-The average annual cost for homeownership is about $9,400, including property taxes and maintenance costs, but not mortgage payments, according to research from Zillow.
+The average annual cost in 2023 for homeownership is about $17,459, including property taxes and maintenance costs, but not mortgage payments.1

 That's why it might help to crunch the numbers on the cost of a house for retirement before you commit.
 If you can just barely afford the mortgage on your retirement home, then you could find yourself overwhelmed by the ongoing costs of living there.
 Consider figuring out how much you can expect to spend annually before you commit to any particular house.
 You might consider drafting a retirement budget based on your expected income and other likely living expenses such as health care and travel.